-N° of Research Infrastructures: The main research infrastructure of OGS is the research vessel OGS Explora, an ocanographic vessel which is part of the EUROFLEETS European Infrastructure.
-OGS Explora is currently the only national research vessel in Italy.
+N° of Research Infrastructures: The main research infrastructure of OGS is the icebreaker vessel Laura Bassi, an ocanographic vessel which is part of the EUROFLEETS European Infrastructure.
+OGS R/V Laura Bassi is currently the only national research vessel in Italy of this type.

 OGS, within ESFRI (European Strategy Forum on Research Infrastructures) is the national leader of the following infrastructures, two of which are established as ERIC (European Research Infrastructure Consortium):